-1.8 To rely on the journalism exemption, you must first decide whether you are using personal data for journalism.
-In many cases this will be obvious.

-1.9 You should interpret journalism broadly to include:

-- everything published in a newspaper or magazine, or broadcast on radio or television excluding paid-for advertising; - content published by non-professional journalists, including members of the public (eg citizen journalism such as bloggers, eye witnesses or social networkers); and - material that is journalistic but is also being used for another purpose, such as campaigning.
+- 1.8 To rely on the journalism exemption, you must first decide whether you are using personal data for journalism.
+In many cases this will be obvious. - 1.9 You should interpret journalism broadly to include: - everything published in a newspaper or magazine, or broadcast on radio or television excluding paid-for advertising; - equivalent content published online (eg on the websites and social media channels of newspaper and magazine publishers or broadcasters, and similar publishers who operate online-only services) - content published by non-professional journalists, including members of the public (eg citizen journalism such as bloggers, eye witnesses or social networkers); and - material that is journalistic but is also being used for another purpose, such as campaigning.

+Journalism may involve a wide range of activities that may be loosely grouped into production (including collecting, writing and verifying material), editorial, publication or broadcast, and management of standards (including staff training, management and supervision).
-1.10 If you are not sure whether you are using personal data for journalism, you should consider the specific circumstances.
-Factors you could consider include:

-- the purpose of the publication, including any reasons for publishing the information (eg informing the public); - how closely the activity aligns with the media's traditional functions (eg holding the powerful to account); - whether you have made some attempt to align with typical journalistic standards or values (eg checking accuracy); - the content of the information, including any public interest in publication; and - the extent to which you have, or will, promote the information to the public.

-1.11 The above factors are not exhaustive and whether they are relevant, and the extent to which they are relevant, varies from case to case.

-1.12 For third party content or online "user-generated content", you could consider whether you have applied any editorial judgement to the third party content (eg to decide whether to include a reader's response).
+- 1.10 If you are not sure whether you are using personal data for journalism, you should consider the specific circumstances.
+Factors you could consider include: - the purpose of the publication, including any reasons for publishing the information (eg informing the public); - how closely the activity aligns with the media's traditional functions (eg holding the powerful to account); - whether you have made some attempt to align with typical journalistic standards or values (eg checking accuracy); - the content of the information, including any public interest in publication; and - the extent to which you have, or will, promote the information to the public. - 1.11 The above factors are not exhaustive and whether they are relevant, and the extent to which they are relevant, varies from case to case. - 1.12 For third party content or online "user-generated content", you could consider whether you have applied any editorial judgement to the third party content (eg to decide whether to include a reader's response).
 The more editorial control exerted, the more likely it is that you are using personal data for the purposes of journalism.
+However, the publication on news organisations' websites of readers' comments in response to articles and to other readers' comments may make a contribution to, and be part of, the websites' journalism content and discourse, and in such circumstances the processing involved may be for the purposes of journalism whether or not comments are pre-moderated, and may be necessary for freedom of expression and information.

+Commented [A12]: This passage, summarising Sugar [38]-[44], was included in the 2014 Guidance and is a helpful reminder of the breadth of the concept.